£16 Find Cheap Flights from London to Denmark – Compare and Save

 What’s the cheapest day of the week to fly from London to Denmark?

-When flying from London to Denmark, you should consider leaving on a Thursday and avoid Mondays if you are looking for the best rates.
-For your return to London, you’ll find the best rates on Mondays and the most expensive ones on Sundays.
+When flying from London to Denmark, you should consider leaving on a Friday and avoid Mondays if you are looking for the best rates.
+For your return to London, you’ll find the best rates on Tuesdays and the most expensive ones on Sundays.

 How far in advance should I book a flight from London to Denmark?